 Day 12: Qausuittuq (Resolute), Nu, Canada

-The ending of our journey is characterized by shoreline gravel flats, rocky coastal bluffs, and deposits of glacial moraine.
-More significant is the origin of the hamlet.
-In 1953, Inuit from Inukjuak, Québec, and Mittimatalik were relocated, under false pretenses, by the Canadian government with the aim of asserting Canadian sovereignty.
+Learn about the significance of the origin of the hamlet; in 1953, Inuit from Inukjuak, Québec and Mittimatalik were relocated under false pretences by the Canadian government with the aim of asserting Canadian sovereignty.

 Today the community is home to just under 250 people and is an important staging point for High Arctic research, tourism, and military activities.

-Here we will disembark the Ocean Endeavour, and take the charter flight to Ottawa, ON.
+Disembark the Ocean Endeavour and transfer by Zodiac to shore for your charter flight to Ottawa, ON.

 Departures & Prices